-The Finnish Parliament has approved the Act on the Secondary Use of Health and Social Data that entered into force on 1 May 2019 (the text of the act is available in Finnish and in Swedish; the English version will be available later).
+The Finnish Parliament has approved the Act on the Secondary Use of Health and Social Data that entered into force on 1 May 2019 (the text of the act is available in Finnish, in Swedish and in English).

 The new legislation provides new options for the use of data.
 Most importantly, it enables and expands the use of social and healthcare data from the traditional areas of research and statistics to those of management, development, innovation, education, planning, and steering and supervision work.
 It not only opens up the national social and healthcare registers, but also data from the operational client and patient systems in primary care, specialist healthcare and social services.